noahtren/Cooperative-Communication-Networks/README.md

 trees as defined in `graph_data.py`

-`FULL` trains a CNN autoencoder nested inside of a graph autoencoder, which is the main demonstration of this work.
+`FULL` trains a CNN autoencoder nested inside of a graph autoencoder, which is the main demonstration of this project.
 Syntax trees can be expressed as graphs and passed through the autoencoder, and the latent space is visual.

 ## Samples